flutterers/Quizzler/README.md

 # quizzler
 A Flutter project demo to an app that shows quiz, correct answers, and calculates user's score

-## Skill showcased here:
-Modularising and organizing flutter code
+*Skill showcased here*: Modularising and organizing flutter code